Cybergate9/driowww/services.md

 * Used to working on web servers based on Apache or Node.js on Windows/Linux/OSX
 * Data store and indexer experience includes both SQL and NoSQL and in particular: MySQL, Elasticsearch, RethinkDB, good exposure to mongodb and couchdb, some MSSQL and Postgres, and a dabbling in triplestores (4Store)...
 * Current vendor systems experience with Adlib (collections management) and Extensis Portfolio (digital asset management) with a raft of other server based systems experience in the past.

+We have a special interest in solving [data problems](/blog/2015-07-23/) in the cultural sector and for [Museums](/museums/) in particular.

 We know we don't know everything.
 Where we believe you need different/additional expertise we'll say so, and recommend partners we can team up with to help you to get your job done.